-A dirty air filter decreases engine performance and increases fuel consumption and harmful emissions.
+A dirty air filter decreases engine performance and increases fuel consumption and www.mymowerparts.com harmful emissions.
 Always clean after every 5 hours of operation.

-- Clean the cover and the area around it to keep dirt and sawdust from falling into the carburetor chamber when the cover is re-

-- Remove the parts as illustrated below.

-- Wash the filter in soap and water.
+- Clean the cover and the area around it to keep dirt and sawdust from falling into the carburetor chamber when the cover is removed. - Remove the parts as illustrated below. - Wash the filter in soap and water.
+Air dry completely before reinstalling. - Lightly oil air filter before installing to improve the efficiency of the air filter.
+Use 2-cycle engine oil or motor oil (SAE 30).
+Squeeze excess oil from filter. - Reinstall parts.